xkbcommon/libxkbcommon/doc/quick-guide.md

                                     event->locked_layout);
 ~~~

-Now that we have an always-up-to-date xkb_state, we can examine it.
+Now that we have an always-up-to-date `xkb_state`, we can examine it.
 For example, we can check whether the Control modifier is active, or
 whether the Num Lock LED is active: